jessemavi/GIF-Task-Manager/Press-Release.md

-Features:
+Potential Features to add:
-  -signup/login with user email and password
+  -use giphy API instead of local storage for gifs -signup/login with user email and password
   -login with other services(FB, Google, etc..)
-  -add tasks(task, due date, category)
-  -filter by category
+  -filter by task category
-  -mark or delete completed tasks
   -add a location to task --> display location on Google Maps

 Technologies used:
   -Node/Express(backend/API)
   -MongoDB/Mongoose(database)
-  -Angular or React(frontend)
+  -Angular(frontend)

+External APIs
+  -theysaidso.com